adonisjs/v5-docs/content/guides/security/cors.md

 You can control the origins to allow for the CORS request using the `origin` property.
 This property controls the [Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header.

 #### Boolean value
-Setting the value to `true` will allow all the origins.
-Whereas setting the value to `false` will dis-allow all the origins.
+Setting the value to `true` will allow any origin.
+Whereas setting the value to `false` will disallow any origin.

 ```ts
 {